Barriers to treating pain

 - You feel that taking painkillers is giving up and not fighting the cancer

 Or you may not get good pain relief because

 - You may need to see someone who specialises in pain

 - Your pain has not yet been properly assessed

 Some people are worried about taking prescribed doses of painkillers because they are frightened of side effects.
 One common worry for people taking morphine type painkillers (opioids) is a fear of becoming drowsy, or not in control of things.
 This can be very frightening and you may think that you'd rather be in pain than get too sleepy or fuzzy minded to do everyday things.

-The most common fear with morphine type painkillers is that you will get addicted to them.
-But it is uncommon for people who take cancer pain drugs prescribed by their doctors to get addicted.
+The most common fear with morphine type painkillers (opioids) is that you will get addicted to them.
+But it is rare for people who take cancer pain drugs prescribed by their doctors to get addicted.
 Addiction begins because people get a high feeling from the drug which makes them want to take it again.
 When painkillers are prescribed properly for pain control most people don't get a psychological high and so won't get addicted.